Why Not See an ND?

 Reason #2: I would have to change my diet

 Whether you change your diet or not is up to you.
 I always provide patients with a customized list of which foods would be best for them to eat and which ones would be worst, but whether they implement that is up to them.
 It would help expedite your treatment to make diet changes and help get you off pills, but it’s never mandatory.

 Reason #3: My doctor said it’s not scientific

 Naturopathic medicine is as scientific as conventional medicine.
 As an example, did you know that taking statin drugs has never been proven to reduce your risk of a heart attack?
-If you would like to see daily updates on the science that supports naturopathic medicine, go here to like my Facebook page, 4 times per day we post studies that on natural medicines.
+If you would like to see daily updates on the science that supports naturopathic medicine, go here to like my Facebook page, every day we post studies that support natural medicines.
 Your doctor is outdated, close-minded and needs to read his own medical journals more often.

 Reason #4: It’s too weird or flaky